emilis/mpc/README.md

 #   Multi-Part Components Parser

-A command-line program and a Node.js package for extracting information from multi-part components.

 **Status:** This is a work in progress.
 May not fit _all_ potential use-cases.
 The implementation is straightforward and unoptimized for very large files, very large number of files, etc.

 ##  Installation

+You will need Node.js and npm to install MPC Parser.
+You can [get Node.js and npm here][nodejs-install].
+Then run this from your command line:

 ```bash
 $ npm install -g mpc